calcuis/container-smart-contract/README.md

-This smart contract is written in Solidity and deployed on the Ethereum blockchain.
+This smart contract is written in Solidity.
 Let's break down its functionalities:

 Inheritance: The contract Container inherits from the ERC721 standard contract.
 ERC721 is a standard interface for non-fungible tokens, commonly used for representing ownership of unique digital or physical items.